 4.6.3.1 Pre-set time has elapsed in NR

-When the pre-set time is elapsed, the gNB sets the network request session to ended, but do not delete the UE request session id and the Collection Entity Address parameters [3], due to that reports still can come from the UE that has to be transferred to the collection centre.
-The UE request session id and the Collection Entity Address parameters [3] are deleted when the session is ended.
+When the pre-set time is elapsed, the gNB sets the network request session to ended, but do not delete the QoE Reference Id and the QoE Collection Entity Address parameters, due to that reports still can come from the UE that has to be transferred to the collection centre.
+The QoE Reference Id and the QoE Collection Entity Address parameters are deleted when the session is ended.

 4.6.3.2 Forced deactivation in NR